Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 \section{Mathematical Modeling}

-The calculation of the posterior densities in \eqref{eq:posterior densities} is commonly done using recursive application of Bayes' theorem.
-To that end, a system model for the dynamics of the localization system and the magnetic field measurements of the form
+The calculation of the posterior densities in \eqref{eq:posterior densities} is commonly done using recursive application of Bayes' theorem and Chapman-Kolmogorov's equation.
+To that end, a system model for the dynamics of the localization system and the magnetic-field measurements of the form

-is required.
-Here, the density in \eqref{eq:p(x|x)} models the motion dynamics of the localization system, and the likelihood in~\eqref{eq:p(y|x)} models the relationship between the state $x_t$, the map \M, and the magnetometer measurements $y_t$ at time instant $t$.
-Furthermore, the prior densities in \eqref{eq:p(x0)} and \eqref{eq:p(m)} capture initial knowledge about the location state $x_0$ and the map \M. Next, commonly used magnetic field models, magnetometer measurement models, and motion dynamic models will be presented.
+is typically required.
+Here, the density in \eqref{eq:p(x|x)} models the dynamics of the localization system given the current state $x_t$ and the auxiliary input $u_t$.
+The likelihood in~\eqref{eq:p(y|x)} models the relationship between the state $x_t$, the map \M, and the magnetometer measurements $y_t$ at time instant $t$.
+Furthermore, the prior densities in \eqref{eq:p(x0)} and \eqref{eq:p(m)} capture knowledge about the initial state $x_0$ and the map \M. Next, commonly used magnetic-field models, magnetometer measurement models, and motion dynamic models will be presented.